Ethics, Sourcing, Protests

 - All competitors in Original Oratory and Original Works must be prepared with a link to their script with a works cited list.

 - All competitors in Extemporaneous Speaking, Informative Speaking, Public Forum, Lincoln-Douglas, and Congressional Debate should be able to produce links to all quoted sources.

 The members of the MFA committee of officers and moderators present shall have full power to adjudicate any protest, dispute, or interpretation of the rules.
 Protests must be filed by a coach or judge via this form, which asks you to provide:

 - Name of coach filing protest (a coach of record must file the protest) and school.

 - Code of person/team being protested.

 - Round being protested.

 - Specific infraction being protested described with supporting detail.

-- Signature of protesting coach.
+- Digital signature of protesting coach.

 After the infraction has been observed/discovered, the protest must be filed in a timely manner.
 A timely manner is defined as within one hour of the end of the round in which the infraction occurred, unless a specific rule specifies otherwise.